Day 22

 library(tidyverse)

-# Read input from file
+Read input from txt file into a numeric vector:

 Part 1